The situation in Gaza and Israel is fast-moving and at times confusing. Here's what's happening, and what you can do to help.

 Prior to the start of the war, 45 percent of all food in Gaza was produced locally, as were 100 percent of its vegetables.
 The people in Gaza relied on about 500 truckloads a day for food and commercial goods.

-As of May, the war has decimated 60 percent of Gaza’s cropland.
-Farms have been destroyed, and over the past few months, only a fraction of food that used to be delivered daily has been allowed through.
+As of October, the war has decimated 70 percent of Gaza’s cropland.
+Farms, orchards, and greenhouses have been destroyed, and over the past few months, only a fraction of food that used to be delivered daily has been allowed through.

 Now the entire population in Gaza doesn’t have enough food.
-Only seven bakeries remain operational.
 Children are dying of malnutrition and dehydration.
 The price of foods—including lentils, salt, and tomatoes—has increased dramatically.
-A single egg used to cost $.10; now it costs $2.60.
+For example, the price of a 2-pound bag of potatoes is now approaching $100 according to Oxfam staff in northern Gaza.
 To buy food, more than half of the households in Gaza have been forced to exchange their clothes for money.

 Without a ceasefire, and an end to the siege, it is extremely difficult for the international humanitarian system to safely distribute aid and help protect the lives of civilians.